kiankaas/personal-soccer-stats-analysis/README.md

 ## Analysis

-This analysis explores the relationship between key factors — such as competition level, weather conditions, and individual contributions — to better understand my team's performance and my personal impact on the field.
+This analysis explores the relationship between key factors — such as competition level, weather conditions, and individual contributions — to evaluate both my team’s overall performance and my individual impact as a player.
 To uncover meaningful insights, I utilized visualizations to identify trends, patterns, and potential influencing factors.

 The analysis is divided into two main sections:

 1. **Team Performance Analysis**: Examining how external factors like competition level and weather conditions influenced team outcomes.
-2. **Individual Performance Analysis**: Investigating my personal goal contributions, how my team performed with & without me, and consistency over time.
+2. **Individual Performance Analysis**: Investigating my goal contributions, my team’s performance with & without me, and consistency over time.

 ## Team Performance Analysis